Alli1223/CPD/Year 3/CPD Semester Two.md

 Thursday spent all night working on the disertation, and progress is very slow still.
 Handed in the group game in the morning, I am kind of worried about that submission, as my contribution to the group game is minimal.

-Friday spent most of the day resting from thursday, spent friday night working on dissertation again.
+Friday spent most of the day resting from thursday, spent friday night working on dissertation again, as well as saturday and sunday.

 ### Problems I encountered this week:
 * Minimal contribution to group game submission
 * No user stories for group game
 * Minimal progress towards dissertation

+### Week thirteen
+Monday